December 13th 2014

 These are my two greatest fears in life.
 These are the two things nobody ever steps on or I will snap.
 These are the two things that I fear even more than my own death.
 And one of those fears came true

 I love you more

-Take all the time you need typing up this long story.
+Take all the time you need typing up your long story.
 I’m here for you and always will be.

-So, I was sitting down in the basement of my co-op working on a paper, when I felt my stroke symptoms resurging.
+Thank you 🙂 So, I was sitting down in the basement of my co-op working on a paper, when I felt my stroke symptoms resurging.
 I was freaking out!
-I mean I felt like I was having another stroke!
-I decided to pack up my stuff and head up to my room to lay down.
+I thought I was having another stroke!
+So, I packed up my stuff and went up to my room to lay down.
 While trying to rest, I faded in and out of consciousness.
 I was hyperventilating and panicking.
 I started flashing back to my childhood stroke:

 1) one of the worst headaches of my life: check